openfl/OpenFLDevelopersGuide/display-programming/animating-objects.md

 **_Note:_** _Another way to perform an action repeatedly over time is to use the Timer class.
 A Timer instance triggers an event notification each time a specified amount of time has past.
 You could write code that performs animation by handling the Timer class’s timer event, setting the time interval to a small one (some fraction of a second).
 For more information about using the Timer class, see_

-_“Controlling time intervals” on page 4_
+_"Controlling time intervals" on page 4_

 _._